-12.2 Family planning
+12.2 FAMILY PLANNING

-Knowledge of at least one family planning method continues to be universal (98.3% of women know of at least one method of contraception, an increase from 97% as previously reported).
-A total of 65.7% of sexually active women use a form of modern contraception.
+Knowledge of at least one family planning method continues to be universal (98.3 percent of women know of at least one method of contraception, an increase from 97 percent as previously reported).
+A total of 65.7 percent of sexually active women use a form of modern contraception.
+A total of 65.7 percent of sexually active women use a form of modern contraception.

-12.3 Maternal health
+12.3 MATERNAL HEALTH

-Research shows that approximately 95% of women receive antenatal care from a skilled service provider, an increase from 91% as previously reported.
+Research shows that approximately 95 percent of women receive antenatal care from a skilled service provider, an increase from 91% as previously reported.
 The greatest improvements have been seen in the Omaheke (19 percentage points) and Kavango and Caprivi regions (10 percentage points).

-Although the number of women accessing healthcare in rural and urban areas is similar (96.1% and 93.4% respectively), the type of service accessed differs as 27% of mothers in urban areas receive antenatal care from a doctor compared with 7% of women in rural areas.
-However whilst 69% of mothers receive antenatal care from nurses and midwives in urban areas, 86% of women in rural areas receive such care from nurses and midwives.
+Although the number of women accessing healthcare in rural and urban areas is similar (96.1 percent and 93.4 percent respectively), the type of service accessed differs as 27 percent of mothers in urban areas receive antenatal care from a doctor compared with 7 percent of women in rural areas.
+However whilst 69 percent of mothers receive antenatal care from nurses and midwives in urban areas, 86 percent of women in rural areas receive such care from nurses and midwives.

-Access to antenatal care has been correlated to education -15% of women without education fail to access antenatal care compared with only 4% of women with education.
+Access to antenatal care has been correlated to education - 15 percent of women without education fail to access antenatal care compared with only 4 percent of women with education.
+144

+Women make their first antenatal visit in either their first or second trimesters (32.6 percent and 38.3 percent respectively).
+A slight improvement in the timing of visits is seen since 2000 with 71 percent of women receiving antenatal care before six months compared with 69 percent of women in 2000.
+Seventy percent of women make the WHO-recommended four antenatal visits.
+145

+The percentage of women receiving assisted deliveries by trained personnel has risen from 75 percent in 2000 to 81.4 percent in 2006-07.
+Postnatal services were provided to 65 percent of women within two days of birth.
+Approximately 20 percent of women did not receive any post-natal care.
 146

-Women make their first antenatal visit in either their first or second trimesters (32.6% and 38.3% respectively).
-A slight improvement in the timing of visits is seen since 2000 with 71% of women receiving antenatal care before six months compared with 69% of women in 2000.
-Seventy percent of women make the WHO-recommended four antenatal visits.147

-The percentage of women receiving assisted deliveries by trained personnel has risen from 75% in 2000 to 81.4% in 2006-07.
-Postnatal services were provided to 65% of women within two days of birth.
-Approximately 20% of women did not receive any post-natal care.
-148

-Whilst free maternal healthcare is available, only 11.7% of women do not pay for the delivery of their child.149
+Whilst free maternal healthcare is available, only 11.7 percent of women do not pay for the delivery of their child.147